MidhunArPrabhu/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

-# PCA EXP-2 Matrix Summation using 2D Grids and 2D Blocks AY 23 24
+# EXP-2 Matrix Summation using 2D Grids and 2D Blocks AY 23 24

 ### NAME : MIDHUN AZHAHU RAJA P
 ### REGISTER NO: 212222240066
-### EX.
-NO: 02

 <h1> <align=center> MATRIX SUMMATION WITH A 2D GRID AND 2D BLOCKS </h3>
 i.
 Use the file sumMatrixOnGPU-2D-grid-2D-block.cu